 So callbacks build a framework for our instrument and are mostly needed to communicate with different parts of the Kontakt engine.

 Like with any other programming languages in KSP there are also variables, arrays and constants.

 They can only be declared inside the on init callback and can then be used throughout the whole script.
 So they are all on global scope by default and can even be used inside custom functions.

 Read more »

 The set_engine_par() command is used to control or set almost any engine parameters like volume, pan, tune, fx, lfo’s, envelopes and more.
-It is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control Kontakt’s FX, Modulators or any other engine parameter.
+So wiht this command we actually control Kontakt via our custom UI.
+So set_engine_par() is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control Kontakt’s FX, Modulators or any other engine parameter.
 Read more »